 Payday Loan Cost Calculator

-This calculator is designed to make that cost easier to see.
-It estimates the fee charged on the loan, the total amount that must be repaid, and the equivalent APR based on the loan amount, the fee per $100 borrowed, and the number of days until repayment.
-The goal is not just to produce a number, but to help you compare a payday loan with other forms of borrowing such as a credit card, a personal loan, a payment plan from a service provider, or a small-dollar loan from a credit union.
+This calculator turns that pricing pattern into three numbers you can compare: the fee on the amount borrowed, the total repayment due on the due date, and the equivalent APR.
+Enter the loan amount, the fee per $100, and the number of days until repayment.
+The output helps you compare payday loan pricing with a credit card, a personal loan, a credit union loan, or a payment plan offered by a service provider.

-Using the calculator is straightforward.
-Start by entering the loan amount, which is the amount of cash you receive before fees are added.
+Using the payday loan cost calculator is straightforward once you map each field to the lender’s quote.
+Start by entering the loan amount, which is the cash you receive before fees are added.
 Next, enter the fee per $100 borrowed.
 This is the common way payday lenders describe pricing.
 For example, if the lender charges $15 for every $100 borrowed, enter 15.
 Finally, enter the loan term in days, which is the number of days from the date you receive the loan until the date the full balance is due.

 After you run the calculation, the tool returns two main outputs.
 The first is Total Repayment, which is the original loan amount plus the fee.
 The second is Equivalent APR, which converts the short-term fee into an annualized rate so you can compare it with other credit products.
 This annualized figure is especially useful because a flat fee can hide how expensive the loan really is when the repayment period is very short.

-When entering values, keep the units consistent.
-The loan amount and fee are in dollars, while the term is in days.
-If your lender quotes a fee in another format, such as a total finance charge instead of a fee per $100, you may need to convert it first.
+When you enter payday loan values, keep dollars in the money fields and days in the term field.
+If your lender quotes the cost as a total finance charge instead of a fee per $100, convert it first so the calculation uses the same pricing basis.
 For example, a $45 fee on a $300 loan is the same as $15 per $100 borrowed because $45 divided by 3 equals $15.

 The calculator works best for a single payday loan period with one fee and one repayment date.
 It is intended as a quick educational estimate, not a legal disclosure or a substitute for the lender’s contract.
 If your loan includes extra charges, late fees, rollover fees, or installment payments, the actual cost may be higher than the estimate shown here.

-The calculator uses two simple ideas.
-First, it computes the fee based on the lender’s charge per $100 borrowed.
+The payday loan cost formula combines the lender’s fee schedule with a simple annualization step.
+First, it computes the fee based on the charge per $100 borrowed.
 Second, it annualizes that fee to estimate an APR.
 The total repayment amount is the principal plus the fee.
 The APR is found by dividing the fee by the principal, scaling that rate to a 365-day year, and then converting it to a percentage.

-In MathML, the equivalent APR is expressed as:
+In MathML, the equivalent APR r is expressed as:

-where is the fee, is the principal or amount borrowed, and is the loan term in days.
+where F is the fee, P is the principal or amount borrowed, and D is the loan term in days.
+The calculator determines the fee by multiplying the fee-per-$100 figure by the number of hundreds in the loan amount.
 The total repayment can be described in plain language as principal plus fee.
-If you want to think about the fee itself, the calculator determines it by multiplying the fee-per-$100 figure by the number of hundreds in the loan amount.

 Suppose you borrow $300 and the lender charges $15 per $100 borrowed for a 14-day term.
 Because $300 contains three groups of $100, the fee is 3 × $15 = $45.
 The total repayment is therefore $300 + $45 = $345.
 That is the amount due on the repayment date if the loan is paid on time and no extra charges are added.